 Taming frizzy hair is like catching clouds – it feels impossible!
 Understandably, you might be tempted to buy fancy anti-frizz products.
 But when they’re full of harsh chemicals, why settle?
 Natural remedies work just as well.
 Frizzy hair is likely if you always use blow dryers, straighteners, and curling irons.
 The heat strips your hair of natural moisture, causing breakage.
 Damage from bleach, hair dye, and gel is also common.
 Even using a towel can lead to frizz.

 Wet hair is more elastic, making it prone to breakage.
 Rubbing wet hair is a great way to promote dry and frizzy locks.1 And then there is humidity, your hair’s worst enemy.
 The strands absorb excess moisture from the air and swell up.
 While it’s the opposite of dryness, it still leads to a head full of frizz.
 Thankfully, the most effective hair smoothers are in your kitchen.
 These add moisture to your hair in a balanced, gentle way.
 They’re also cheap and easy.
-Below are
+Below are seven natural ways to banish frizzy hair.

 Natural Treatments For Frizzy Hair